kak-tus/perltidy-more/README.md

 - Partial support for virtual filesystems like SSH FS (without support of .perltidyrc from virtual fs).
 - Option to enable perltidy only with existing .perltidyrc in project.
 - FormatOnType support (you can enable it in settings).
+- Support for relative path to perltidy binary.
+Set perltidy-more.executable to relative path and it will be search it in workspace folder.

 Alternatives
 1. [sfodje perltidy](https://github.com/sfodje/perltidy).